pce2zion/nibssPay/README.md

 the sender account.
 I mocked account details into an account database and called it from there.

 Once the sender account details aprovided are valid, the transaction is saved into the database to be processed with a status of PENDING.
-If the balance is less than the amount to send, the transaction fails and INSUFFICIENT FUNDS is returned as the status, else, the transaction fee is calculated, and the transaction is sent to the beneficiary.
+If the balance is less than the amount to send, the transaction fails and INSUFFICIENT FUNDS is returned as the status, else, the transaction fee is calculated, the transaction is encrypted using RSA encryption and send to the beneficiary institution.
 Here, i built a mock server to accept all transaction requests.
 This returns a response if successful.

 If a successful response is received, it means that the beneficiary received the transaction.
 Then the transaction fee is removed from the sender account alongside the amount. the status of the transaction is changed to SUCCESS, and the flag isTransactionProcessed is set to true, if not it is FAILED and false respectively.
 Responses at every stage of the transaction are